Archi1729/1.0/README.md

 # My Python Project

-A comprehensive Python project with web automation capabilities using Selenium, Playwright, and Robot Framework.
+A comprehensive Python project with web automation capabilities using Selenium, Playwright, Robot Framework, and pytest.

 ## Getting Started